autopticio/catalog/README.md

 - returns: aggregate[] collection
 - use:
 	- compute the minimum `min($cpu_utilization)`
 ---
+#### note
+Inserts html formatted text in the output.
+- parameters: Text or html.
+- returns: appends the contents to the output.
+Notes are displayed in the order they appear in PQL.
+- use:
+	- display text `note("Hello!
+This is my first note.
+We love <b>PQL</b>!")`
+---
 #### open
 Opens a saved PQL results resource from a URI.